 For a good list of pointers to more advanced priority queue papers and implementations, see Lee Killough’s Priority Queues page.

 To get the best performance, you will want a hybrid data structure.
 For my A* code, I used an indexed array for O(1) membership test and a binary heap for O(log F) insertion and O(log F) remove-best.
-For adjustments, I used the indexed array for an O(1) test whether I really needed to perform the adjustment (by storing the
+For increase-priority, I used the indexed array for an O(1) test whether I really needed to perform the change in priority (by storing the

-g value in the indexed array), and then in those rare cases that I did need an adjustment, I used the O(F) adjustment on the binary heap.
-You can also use the indexed array to store the location in the heap of each node; this would give you O(log F) for adjustment.
+g value in the indexed array), and then in those rare cases that I did need to increase priority, I used the O(F) increase-priority on the binary heap.
+You can also use the indexed array to store the location in the heap of each node; this would give you O(log F) for increase-priority.

 Interactive (especially real-time) games introduce requirements that affect your ability to compute the best path.
 It may be more important to get any answer than to get the best answer.
 Still, all other things being equal, a shorter path is better than a longer one.